lenny2many/DS-A3/docs/implementation.md

 - Sends promises if the received proposal number is higher than any seen before.
 - Sends accepted messages once an accept request is received and validated.

-`PaxosLearner`<br>
-- Collects accepted messages and determines when a consensus is achieved.

 ### Paxos Messages
 Messages are implemented as objects with types (`PREPARE`, `PROMISE`, `ACCEPT`, `ACCEPTED`).